Our first attempt to document patterns

 - upgrade our prototypes when new versions were released

 GDS also asked us to contribute a tabs component to the design system as they were testing a cross-government contribution model.
-We experienced the extent of what's involved in designing a responsive, inclusive, accessible component to the level of quality needed for the design system.
+We experienced the extent of what’s involved in designing a high quality, responsive and accessible component needed for the design system.

 As we were about to start work on our own design system, we met up with GDS to learn from their experience.
 We wanted to avoid the problems they faced and reuse their solutions where it made sense to do so.